microsoft/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 ![Empty List Of Jobs](Assets/EmptyListOfJobs.png)

 As we can see, (of course) there are no jobs inside the database at the moment.
 But we don't get an error message but an empty list.
-That means, that there is at least "something" inside of our database now.
+That means that there is at least "something" inside of our database now.
 The [`DocumentDBRepositoryBase.cs`](/Backend/Monolithic/Services/DocumentDBRepositoryBase.cs#L97-L138) class creates databases and collections that are not existant automatically when it gets asked for them.

 Let's check the Cosmos DB's ***Data Explorer*** at the Azure Portal to see what happened!